Chŏng Yagyong: Royal service

 Tasan's most important task in 1795, the 60th anniversary of the birth of Crown Prince Sado, was to help the king decide on a new honorary title for his father.
 This was a fraught enterprise, the Prince's supporters were members of what was called the Expediency subfaction while his main enemies were members of the Principle subfaction.
 The Southerners were strong supporters of the king's wish to honor Sado highly and the king was more than grateful.
 However, he then found it prudent to send Tasan away from court for a time, appointing him to be superintendent of the post station at Geumjeong, South Pyeongan province.

-Here, he provided clear proof of his rejection of Catholicism by doing everything possible to persuade the Catholics working there to renounce their faith, and in particular to perform ancestral rites.
-Almost certainly, it was the Catholics' rejection of Confucian ritual that had turned him against them.
 In 1796, he was brought back to Seoul and promoted but his many enemies continued to accuse him of supporting the pro-western Catholics and he preferred to take up a position as county magistrate at Koksan in Hwanghae Province.

 In 1799, he even withdrew to his family home but was summoned back to Seoul by the king in 1800.